 In Korea, I re-discovered my passion for travel writing, blogging and photography.
 I’ve published travel-related articles and stories in a few online magazines, and I was a Fall 2012 Glimpse Correspondent.
 I’ve also published some of my artwork in publications such as Elle, and Het Parool.
 Currently, I’m working on the coast of Colombia as an English for Livelihoods teacher/trainer in the US Peace Corps.

-I studied Korean at a Buddhist university in the mountains of Chungnam and now, seven years later, I’m diving back into Spanish, but my skills leave much to be desired in both languages.
-I try to practice regularly with language partners, co-workers, taxi drivers and anyone who is not intimidated by my 5’2″ of foreignness.
+I studied Korean at a Buddhist university in the mountains of Chungnam and now, seven years later, I’m diving back into Spanish, practicing regularly with language partners, co-workers, taxi drivers and anyone who is not intimidated by my 5’2″ of foreignness.

 One day, I hope to write a novel and live in a big, beautiful, messy art studio with a Japanese garden and hot springs in the backyard.
 I’m restless.
 I love maps.